ragardner/tksheet/docs/DOCUMENTATION.md

 In this section are instructions to change some of tksheets in-built language and bindings:
 - The in-built right click menu.
 - The in-built functionality keybindings, such as copy, paste etc.

+Please note that due to the limitations of the Tkinter Canvas tksheet doesn’t support right-to-left (RTL) languages.

 #### **Changing right click menu labels**